HMAC-based one-time password: Algorithm

 where ":" is used to extract bits from a starting bit number up to and including an ending bit number, where these bit numbers are 0-origin.
 The use of "19" in the above formula relates to the size of the output from the hash function.
 With the default of SHA-1, the output is 20 bytes, and so the last byte is byte 19 (0-origin).

 That index i is used to select 31 bits from MAC, starting at bit i × 8 + 1:

 extract31(MAC, i) = MAC[(i × 8 + 1):(i × 8 + 4 × 8 − 1)].

 31 bits are a single bit short of a 4-byte word.
 Thus the value can be placed inside such a word without using the sign bit (the most significant bit).
 This is done to definitely avoid doing modular arithmetic on negative numbers, as this has many differing definitions and implementations.

+Implementation

+The following Python code implements the HMAC-SHA1 and HOTP algorithms.